What is a general aggregate, and what does it mean for your business?

 Too Many Additional Insureds

-Companies are quick to hand out the “additional insured” status on their insurance policy to win jobs and get business.
-The problem: now your insurance policy is not just providing indemnification for you, it is insuring 200 other businesses, too.
-This could create a situation where you need much higher limits so there is enough money to cover all the parties your insurance company is defending.
+Companies are quick to hand out the “additional insured” endorsement on their insurance policy to win jobs and get business.
+The problem: now your insurance policy isn’t just providing indemnification for you, it’s insuring 200 other businesses, too.

-The general aggregate limit plays a critical role in how liability insurance policies function.
 If you need additional limits, you can take steps like purchasing an excess liability insurance policy or even getting a project aggregate limit.